Thursday, June 16, 2011

 Final Examination Review

-Here I offer a brief (32 minutes) review for the final examination.
-Keep in mind that his video comes from early May of this past spring.
+Here I offer a brief ( review for the final examination; the video discusses The Giver instead of Unwind.
+Keep in mind that his video comes from early May two years ago.
 The format for the examination remains identical, so do not worry about the discussion concerning when the final examination will take place and where.

-Make sure to review the material about the final examination, which comes, again, in two parts: Part One, six prompts; Part Two, an essay.
+Make sure to review the material about the final examination, which comes, again, in two parts: Part One, five prompts; Part Two, an essay.

 Do a good job, Bill